The views expressed by the host on this program now documented to be almost always right 98.5% of the time.

 But this is just the theater of the absurd.

-Guy who is a mass murderer, uh paid assassin, and he's trying to get sympathy because of human rights violations.
+And he's trying to get sympathy because of human rights violations.

-I I don't want to forget what the original question was yesterday, because I remembered this.
+One thing about this perfect woman business, I don't want to forget what the original question was yesterday because I remembered this.

-The guy called and wanted to know who who was the something along the lines, who was the perfect conservative woman out there.
+The guy called, and you'll remember this, Mr. Snirdley, the guy called and wanted to who was the something along the lines, who was the perfect conservative woman out there.

-Any others besides Ann Colder, Michelle Malkin and all that remember?
+Any others besides Ann Colder, Michelle Malkin, and all that, remember?

 It's by Kato Byrne, who is a friend of mine.